bnksn/ImpliedVolatility/README.md

     python3 main.py
     ```

-# Launching the Front End server
+# Launching the frontend server

 1. Navigate to the downloaded `ui` directory:
     ```bash